gnosis/dx-examples-liquidity-bots/docs/bots.md

 # DutchX Bots
 When we start the application, it will start also 3 bots.

-Every bot is createad with one goal, so once they are up, the will try to do their jobs.
+Every bot is created with one goal, so once they are up, the will try to do their jobs.

 # Sell Liquidity Bot